jdh7190/bsv-lock/README.md

 An output will be created with the locked amount of satoshis, subtracting 1 satoshi to pay the transaction fee.

-The solution is created for the locking script which is:
+The solution is created for the locking script which is formatted like so:

 ```
 <Signature> <PublicKey> <preimage>